ArixElo/B250M-PRO-VH-macOS-EFI/README.md

 - Network,
 - Night Shift,
 - Bluetooth with a Realtek Dongle (also works on Monterey!),
-- iMessage and FaceTime after running iMessageFix (https://t.me/arixnara/29) **For Ventura this fix is not required.**,
+- iMessage and FaceTime after running iMessageFix (https://t.me/arixnara/29) **For Ventura and higher this fix is not required.**,
 - System updates.

 ## What's not working:
-- Sleep & Wake (can't be fixable on MSI)
+- Sleep & Wake (can't be fixable on MSI and iGPU)

 README is heavily inspired by: https://github.com/lshbluesky/OC-GA-B250M-DS3H-Hackintosh